The-AI-Alliance/community/CONTRIBUTING.md

 👍🎉 First off, thank you for taking the time to contribute to AI Alliance initiatives! 🎉👍

 This document describes our guidelines for contributing, whether it is a new project you want to bring to the AI Alliance or help with an existing project.
 They are guidelines, not rules.
-Use your best judgment and feel free to propose changes to this document in a [pull request](https://github.com/The-AI-Alliance/community/pulls), [open a discussion](https://github.com/orgs/The-AI-Alliance/discussions), or [send us email](mailto:contact@thealliance.ai).
+Use your best judgment and feel free to propose changes to this document in a [pull request](https://github.com/The-AI-Alliance/community/pulls), a [discussion](https://github.com/orgs/The-AI-Alliance/discussions), or an [email](mailto:contact@thealliance.ai).

 ## What Should I Know Before I Get Started?